What is FreeAPS?

-As with any branch (or fork) , please note that this is Do It Yourself (DIY), and do at your own risk.
+As with any branch, please note that FreeAPS is Do It Yourself (DIY), and do at your own risk.
+It is not Do It Alone- there are volunteer resources available on FaceBook, Telegram and GitHub that are available to help you.
 Please be safe, research a lot and be careful with your decisions.
 FreeAPS relies on automated MBs for all or a portion of insulin delivery — be sure that your settings are correct because FreeAPS is more sensitive to mistakes than either traditional pump therapy or non-automatic bolusing versions of Loop.

-Go to Loop and Learn’s Build FreeAPS Workspace page for the script that will clone FreeAPS to your local drive and open it in Xcode.
+- Use Loop and Learn’s script below to download and build FreeAPS to your local drive and open it in Xcode

 When you first install FreeAPS